mihikabairathi/PyPI-Package-Prediction/README.md

 3. "pypi_predict_model.pkl": pickled file of the regression model.
 4. "page-layout.html": corresponding HTML file for "app.py", stored in
 the "templates directory"

+### License
+This project is licensed under the MIT License - see the LICENSE.md file for details.

+### Author
+Mihika Bairathi